min2ha/ukwa-site/content/target/40554/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Youth of Europe remembering World War One as inspired by Wilfred Owen

 Project to work with fifteen 16-19 year old students from three European based colleges to remember the impact of World War 1 as recorded in letters and poetry - with inspiration from the work of Wilfred Owen.